Commonwealth Supported Places

 Step 1 - Know the due date

-If you are required to pay the Student Contribution Amount to the University (New Zealand citizen or Permanent Resident (non-humanitarian visa holder) or you are a HECS-HELP student wishing to pay some or all of your contribution to the University then:
+If you are required to pay the student contribution amount/tuition fees to the University or you are a HECS-HELP student wishing to pay some or all of your contribution to the University then: